-Emergency shelter, family reconciliation, wraparound supports, and 24-hour crisis hotline are provided for runaway and homeless youth, ages 11-17.
+Emergency shelter, family reconciliation, wraparound supports, and 24-hour help hotline are provided for runaway and homeless youth, ages 11-17.
 Project Safe Place offers youth safe locations to go when they feel afraid or have run away from home.
 Our Rural Program offers basic needs, case management, shelter, education, counseling, and other services to youth, ages 11-17, who live in rural areas of South Lane County.

 Transitional and independent living services are provided for homeless youth, ages 16-21.
 The drop-in center offers youth food, clothing, showers, and other basic needs such as internet and job search materials.
 Street outreach offers homeless youth information and referrals, advocacy, and support.
-Counseling and medical services are also available.
+Counseling services are also available.
 Education is offered through New Roads School for homeless youth.